national-data-platform/ndp-documentation/docs/workspace/set-up.md

 9. With your libraries installed and the data downloaded, go to the Jupyter Notebook included in the repository folder (`NDP_PGML_EDA.ipynb`) and follow the instructions for its execution.

 !!! info "Environments are not persistent"
-    ⚠️ **Important:** In this alpha version of NDP, installed libraries and packages are not saved.
+    ⚠️ **Important:** In the current version of NDP, installed libraries and packages are not saved.
 Each time you return, you will need to reinstall the packages from your `requirements.txt` file before you can start working.

 In this tutorial we have created our first workspace, added resources to it and executed a Jupyter Notebook.
 Use NDP workspaces for the development of your projects.